elina0524/FlawlessHacks/README.md

 Takes picture of user and matches their skin color to a foundation.

-Make sure Python3 and Clarifai is installed.
+Make sure to have Python3 (pip3 version), Pil and Clarifai installed.

+To install Pil, run:
+`pip3 install pillow`

 In the terminal, run:
 `clarifai config`